univention/univention-portal/docs/containerization/auth.md

 The following diagrams show views on the current authentication flow when the portal is installed into a UCS system.

+After the "Login activity" we see the following important activities:

+1. `POST /univention/auth`

+    This is handled outside of the portal.
+This request is forwarded to the `UMC-WS`.

+    This activity populates the cookie `UMCSessionId` which is used later.

+2. `GET /univention/portal/portal.json`

+    This request reaches the `Portal Backend` and it does contain the session cookie `UMCSessionId`.

+    The `Portal Backend` itself is now making a request to `UCS-WS` and includes the session cookie.
+The `UCS-WS` can find out if the session is valid and also find the username.
+It does pass this information back to the portal.

 ```mermaid